What Big Data Means for Your Fleet27 Jun 2018, Posted by Industry Information in

 Managers can also use big data analysis to monitor driver behavior.
 You are able to produce scorecards for drivers, meaning you can reward their decisions and take action for those who are underperforming.
 Driver scorecards may also contain patterns of their own (such as bad habits) enabling you to retrain your drivers and incorporate future training sessions for new drivers.

 Big data is overwhelming, but focusing on cost savings doesn’t have to be.
 At McPherson, we guarantee that our knowledge will save you money and time.
-Contact us today to learn about our total petroleum management solutions that we’ve spent 40 years refining.
+Contact us today to learn about our total petroleum management solutions that we’ve spent decades refining.

 About: McPherson Oil is proud to distribute ExxonMobil products in the southeast including Alabama, Arkansas, Florida Panhandle, Georgia, Louisiana, Mississippi and Tennessee.